What is Fiscal Period?

 API_KEY = "vf_your_api_key_here"

-# Cross-company comparison normalized to calendar quarter
+# Cross-company comparison normalized to a calendar quarter window

 tickers = ["AAPL", "MSFT", "NVDA", "GOOGL", "META"]

-calendar_quarter = "2024-Q3" # July-September 2024
+# July-September 2024 calendar quarter

 print("-" * 50)